gvwilson/sensibleadventures/iffy/iffy.md

 the same as everyone else,
 so they'd prolly put them to work doing that.
-They knew tons more about salvage and repair than any crufty old core, and what they didn't know, they could ask their First and Second or Iffy, right?
+They knew tons more about salvage and repair than any crufty old core, and what they didn't know they could ask Iffy, right?

 "I s'pose," Iffy allowed.